So many questions…

 How do you decide who will be in my group?

 We take time deciding who will be in what group – using the information that you have given us to help.
-We aim to put you in a group with similar due dates, postcodes, common similarities (IVF, twins etc…) If there is someone on the course who you already know, then please just get in touch if you would like to be in the same group together… or not!
+We aim to put you in a group with people who have similar due dates, postcodes, common similarities (IVF, twins etc…) If there is someone on the course who you already know, then please just get in touch if you would like to be in the same group together… or not!

 What do I need to bring?